aspose-pdf/Aspose.PDF-API-References/english/java/com.aspose.pdf/page/_index.md

 ```

-Gets the page info.(for generator only, not filled in when reading file).
+Gets the page info.(for generator only, not filled in when reading document).

 **Returns:**
 [PageInfo](../../com.aspose.pdf/pageinfo) - The page info.